madeofpendletonwool/PinePods/README.md

     - [x] Starting a podcast results in audio bar being in phone mode on application version (This should be fixed.
 I load the check screensize method now further down the page.
 Which results in consistent width collection.)
     - [x] Starting a podcast results in audio bar being in phone mode on application version
     - [x] Adding a podcast with an emoji in the description currently appears to break it
+    - [x] Fix any additional browser playback bugs (Audio now routes properly through the proxy)
     - [ ] Layout breaks when pausing for podcast names
     - [ ] The queue works but currently does not remove podcasts after switching to a new one
     - [ ] Resume is currently broken (it now works but it double plays an episode before resuming for some reason)
     - [ ] Search disappears after changing routes in the web version
-    - [ ] Fix any additional browser playback bugs
     - [ ] Double and triple check all interactions to verify functionality
  - [ ] Dockerize
      - [ ] Package into Container/Dockerfile